feltus/identifying_differentially_expressed_genes/README.md

 ```

 # Lab Objectives
-* Open R-studio on the Palmetto Clsuter
+* Open R-studio on the Palmetto Cluster
 * Perform Differentially Expressed Gene (DEG) Analysis on Palmetto.
 * Visualization and interpret the results.